 The bad news?
 The business is getting left behind – and the growing cloud IQ gap is slowing the pace of digital transformations for many enterprises and eroding the ROI of their public cloud strategies.

-As you move forward on your cloud journey, don’t overlook the importance and value of business teams, as well as IT, becoming literate in cloud computing.
+As you move forward on your cloud journey, don’t overlook the importance and value of business teams, as well as IT, becoming literate in cloud computing and developing cloud skills.
 Cloud is a strategic lever that requires a significant shift in how an enterprise operates – including the business.

 To get started, my recommendation is to focus on increasing the cloud fluency of 5 specific business roles which are often overlooked – but are critical to greasing the flywheel of innovation.